PRUNERS/FLiT/documentation/flit-configuration-file.md

 port = 5432
 ```

 Above we specify the information for the database connection.
-Since it is not
+Since
-very secure to store passwords in the configuration file, the password will be
+it is not very secure to store passwords in the configuration file,
-asked at the time of execution.
-Right now, `postgres` is the only database
+you will be prompted for the password at the time of execution.
+Right
-type that is supported, but more are to come.
+now, `postgres` is the only database type that is supported, but more
+are to come.

 ```toml
 [[hosts]]